aparnakishore/Predictive-Mutation-Testing-For-Python/README.md

 2. Perform data cleansing on consolidated CSV files
 3. Run classification learning model to generate predicted outputs.

+NOTE: Create a seperate conda environment or venv to install dependencies of source projects used to avoid conflicting dependencies among projects.
+Each project has it's own directory structure and requirements file for dependencies.
+Please ensure all of these requirements are met and the directory structure matches either pytest/unittest directory structure and naming convention.

 Detailed Implementation:

 Create a seperate conda environment or venv to install dependencies of source projects used to avoid conflicting dependencies among projects.